tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 When I learned Japanese,
 I went with the Tae Kim grammar guide.
-I made Anki cards for grammar concepts that I didn't know.
-I skipped the sentences that I already understood pretty well.
+I made Anki cards for grammar concepts that I didn't know and skipped the sentences that I already understood pretty well.

 Don't mine every sentence.
 Most examples in grammar guides are similar to each other.